Meet Gen Z, Your Future Co-Workers

 I don’t know about you but I’ve been guilty of asking the rhetorical question ‘What is the world coming to!’ when I see some of the behaviours of young people out there, even though I’m borderline Millennial/Gen Z myself.
 Writing this blog has made me realise that I’ve been a little pessimistic.
 Much of the research into generational characteristics suggests that up to 60% of Gen Z have a strong desire to change the world for the better.
 With increasing globalisation, and as we become more (digitally) connected than ever before, we are witnessing an evolution in empathy and social consciousness amongst this younger generation.
 So how does this focus affect culture in the workplace?

 I think it’s fair to say that Gen Z are more likely to be fully aware of the repercussion of mental health issues.
 Having had the enhanced support in this area from their educational institutes, and with their consciousness of this issue, they will most likely enter the workforce with the ongoing expectation of mental health support.
-Therefore, those organisations who offer Employee Assistance Programmes (EAP), other benefits focused on mental health, and are able create environments that embrace mindfulness, will be the ones that successful attract Gen Z.
+Therefore, those organisations who offer Employee Assistance Programmes (EAP), other benefits focused on mental health, and are able create environments that embrace mindfulness, will be the ones that successfully attract Gen Z.

 In early October, Madison participated in Mental Health Awareness Week, and raised a considerable amount for the Mental Health Foundation from activities organised by employees across the country.
 These activities were the kind of things that I foresee will become key differentiators between employment offerings for Gen Z candidates.
 One idea that I personally enjoyed, was when a group of my colleagues from the South East Branch converted our boardroom into a temporary chill-out zone in, where we were able to take a step back, unwind and reset ourselves to keep motivated.
 It was so effective, that we all agreed that we should do it on a regular basis.